lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 the magnitude of the potential loss, and the probability that the loss will occur.
 Here we focus our attention on the former and analyze [NOAA's storm events database](http://www.ncdc.noaa.gov/stormevents/ftp.jsp).
-The database consists of individual storm observations described by features including event type, timestamp (beginning and end of a storm event), latitude and longitude, state, number of injuries and deaths, property and crops damage, range and azimuth (if applicable) and others.
+The database consists of individual storm observations described by features, including event type, timestamp (beginning and end of a storm event), latitude and longitude, state, number of injuries and deaths, property and crops damage, range and azimuth (if applicable) and others.
 The data comes from the National Weather Service.
 [The National Weather service receives their information from a variety of sources: county, local, state and federal law enforcement and emergency management officials, skywarn spotters, NWS damage surveys, newspaper clipping services, the insurance industry and the general public, among others.](http://www.ncdc.noaa.gov/stormevents/faq.jsp)